Table of Contents

-In scenarios like this, the client is able to send data to KMS because its NAT will allow outgoing packets.
-However, KMS will not be able to send data to the client, because the client’s NAT is closed for incoming packets.
+In scenarios like this, the client is able to send data to Kurento because its NAT will allow outgoing packets.
+However, Kurento will not be able to send data to the client, because the client’s NAT is closed for incoming packets.
 This is solved by configuring the client to use a STUN server; this server will be used by the client’s browser to open the appropriate ports in its own NAT.
-After this operation, the client is now able to receive audio/video streams from KMS:
+After this operation, the client is now able to receive audio/video streams from Kurento:

 This procedure is done by the ICE implementation of the client’s browser.

-Note that you can also deploy KMS behind a NAT firewall, as long as KMS itself is also configured to use a STUN server.
+Note that you can also deploy Kurento behind a NAT firewall, as long as Kurento itself is also configured to use a STUN server.